-The frequency of permanent changes in the aeronautical information domain is typically measured in AIRAC cycles.
-When a permanent change is communicated, usually, it is unknown when the next permanent change will take place.
-Therefore, it triggers a BASELINE with an unknown end of validity.
+The operationally significant changes in the aeronautical information domain are regulated by the AIRAC cycle.
+Usually, when a permanent change is communicated, it is unknown when the next permanent change will take place.
+Therefore, it triggers the encoding of a BASELINE with an unknown end of validity.
+This is expressed in GML as "<gml:endPosition indeterminatePosition="unknown"/>".
 This BASELINE will cover the period until the next permanent change.
 Implicitly, when the next change occurs, the previous BASELINE gets an end of validity and needs to be updated/corrected.

 The situation may be represented as in the diagram below.
 The first BASELINE, created at the start of life of the feature, initially has an unknown end of validity.
+It is represented on this diagram as "BASELINE 1", assuming that it has sequenceNumber=1.

 When the permanent change "PERMDELTA 2" occurs, the validity of the initial BASELINE ends and a new BASLINE takes over.
-To completely represent the history of the feature, a corrected version of BASELINE 1 is instantiated, this time with a known end of validity.
+To completely represent the history of the feature, a corrected version of the first BASELINE is instantiated (having the same sequenceNumber=1 and also a correctionNumber=1), this time with a known end of validity.
+The newly created BASELINE has sequenceNumber=2 and no correction yet.